jffpviana/SCW-R-feb21pt/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: online"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "online"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 humandate: "Feb 6, 13 and 20, 2021 "    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "14h-17h"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")